Intel® Threading Building Blocks (Intel® TBB)Close

 - Parallelize computationally intensive work, delivering higher-level and simpler solutions using standard C++.

-- Most feature-rich and comprehensive solution for parallel application development
+- Most feature-rich and comprehensive solution for parallel application development.

 - Highly portable, composable, affordable, and approachable and also provides future-proof scalability.

-Key Benefits of Using Intel TBB
+Key Benefits of Using TBB

-Intel TBB differs from typical threading packages in the following ways:
+TBB differs from typical threading packages, it:

 - Enables you to specify logical parallelism instead of threads.